Faculty News

 For the past several years, there have been numerous reports about how in-demand math teachers are, especially with the growth of occupations that require strong math foundations such as data scientists and research analysts.
 Data from the 2020–2021 school year showed that 32% of public schools were unable to fill a teaching position for math.
 In the post-pandemic period, there has been teacher burnout and additional turnover.
 Many math teachers do not feel adequately prepared to teach, and this may relate to their own lack of subject matter understanding and/or the lack of resources and training available to make them feel confident in their instructional abilities.

-Building on her previous research to improve teacher performance and student achievement with the use of artificial intelligence (AI), USC Rossier Associate Professor Yasemin Copur-Gencturk has been awarded $6.7 million in federal funds to pursue two research projects that are aimed to improve elementary math instruction.
+Building on her previous research to improve teacher performance and student achievement with the use of artificial intelligence (AI), USC Rossier Associate Professor Yasemin Copur-Gencturk has been awarded $6.7 million from the National Science Foundation (NSF) to pursue two research projects that are aimed to improve elementary math instruction.
+It is the single largest grant a USC Rossier faculty member has secured from NSF.

 One of the projects will create a diagnostic tool to measure teachers’ content and pedagogical content knowledge of numbers and operations for elementary school teachers.
 The goal is to develop a diagnostic measure that will provide insights into teachers’ mastery of the key elements of content and pedagogical content knowledge needed for teaching.
 Many existing assessments don’t provide adequate insights into these two knowledge areas that teachers need, which hinders professional development efforts to support teachers.